gnosischain/documentation/docs/node/tools/sedge.md

-# Sedge

-- [ ] Sedge and how Nethermind created it
-- [ ] Autogenerates Dockerfiles

-## Nethermind Sedge {#nethermind-sedge}
+# Nethermind Sedge

-A one-click setup tool for PoS network/chain validators, this includes support for Gnosis chain (and chiado testnet). **Sedge** takes care of the entire on-premise full node setup based on the chosen client, using generated docker-compose scripts based on the desired configuration.
+A one-click setup tool for PoS network/chain validators, this includes support for Gnosis chain mainnet and chiado testnet. **Sedge** takes care of the entire on-premise full node setup based on the chosen client, using generated docker-compose scripts based on the desired configuration.

 Repository: https://github.com/NethermindEth/sedge